Case Study: Helping an Employer Enforce Their Employee’s Post-Termination Restrictions

 GFC were anxious to protect their business and turned to Martin Searle Solicitors for help.

-Matthew searched online and discovered that Paula had recently set up her own company, Ecologist Studies Limited.
+We searched online and discovered that Paula had recently set up her own company, Ecologist Studies Limited.

-Matthew advised GFC that they were in a strong position to obtain an injunction against Paula to protect their confidential information.
-He sent a Letter Before Action to Paula which explained that she was in breach of contract and that GFC intended to take action.
+We advised GFC that they were in a strong position to obtain an injunction against Paula to protect their confidential information.
+We sent a Letter Before Action to Paula which explained that she was in breach of contract and that GFC intended to take action.
 The letter invited Paula to enter specific legal promises, undertaking to return confidential information and promising not to deal with or approach GFC’s clients otherwise they would take injunctive action in the High Court.
 The letter warned that if successful, they would be claiming their costs against her.

 Paula immediately signed the Undertakings and complied with their terms.